gsylvestre/php-models-generator/README.md

 # PHP models generator
-Generate painlessly PHP models/entities from existing database.
+### Painlessly generates PHP models/entities from existing MySQL database!

+Run a simple command and you'll get:
+- one pretty model class for each table in your db
+- automatic singular class names
+- automatic camelCasing
+- private props with lightweight getters and setters

 ## How to install
 In your web folder run: